dotnet-outdated/dotnet-outdated/README.md

 # dotnet-outdated

-This is a continuation of the original `dotnet-outdated` tool created by Jerrie Pelser.
+This is a fork by Yetly of the continuation of the original `dotnet-outdated` tool created by Jerrie Pelser.

+This fork contains early fixes and is used internally by the Yextly organization.

 If you already have the original `dotnet-outdated` tool installed you need to run `dotnet tool uninstall --global dotnet-outdated` before installing this